The Beginning of the Industrial Revolution

 England had been an agricultural nation for centuries.
 Crop rotation techniques had improved over that period allowing soil to remain more fertile and growing outputs increased.
 Farmers also experimented with livestock breeding by allowing only their largest animals to breed.
 This resulted in larger, healthier cattle and lamb.

-In the 1700’s, wealthy landowners bought up smaller farms and enclosed their larger lands with fences.
-This enclosure movement led to more productive farming and greater crop yields, but also displaced many small farmers.
-Often, these men and women moved to cities to work in the new factories.
+In the 1700’s, wealthy landowners bought up smaller farms, combined them, and enclosed their land with fences.
+This "enclosure movement" led to more productive farming and greater crop yields.
+However, it also meant many small farmers lost their livelihoods.
+Often, these displaced men and women moved to cities to work in the new factories.

 Natural Resources